Nondeterministic Finite automata¶

 Compute a language difference as

-.
-The NFAs are lazily determinized and the complement is constructed lazily as well, guided bynfa_included
+nfa_includedand a complement ofnfa_excluded.
+The NFAs are lazily determinized and the complement is constructed lazily as well, guided bynfa_included.- Todo:

 : TODO: Add support for specifying first epsilon symbol and compute epsilon closure during determinization.